Assam Career : BBCI Guwahati Recruitment 2025

-Applications are invited for recruitment of various administrative positions or career in BBCI Guwahati Assam.
+Applications are invited for recruitment of various technical positions or career in BBCI Guwahati Assam.

-Dr. B. Borooah Cancer Institute (BBCI) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Regional Coordinator to be recruited on contractual basis for ICMR funded research project “Women Empowerment- Cancer Awareness Nexus (WE-CAN): An Implementation Research Study of Cervical Cancer Prevention through HPV Self-Sampling and Education in India’ – an multicenter National and International collaborative research project”.
-BBCIformally came into being on 18th November 1973 and became operational from 1974.
-The Institute got recognition as Regional Cancer Centre under the Ministry of Health & Family Welfare, Govt. of India in the year 1980.
-On 6th of August, 1986 the Institute came over to the Government of Assam by the B Borooah Cancer Society Trust retaining its autonomy.
-Prime Minister of India Shri Narendra Modi on 7th of June 2017 approved taking over of Dr B Borooah Cancer Institute, Guwahati by Department of Atomic Energy, Govt. of India as Grant-in-Aid Institute and as a unit of Tata Memorial Centre (Mumbai).
-The Institute was formally taken over by Department of Atomic Energy, Govt. of India on 27th November 2017 as a unit of Tata Memorial Centre, Mumbai.
+Dr B Borooah Cancer Institute (BBCI) Guwahati Assam is inviting applications from eligible candidates for recruitment to the posts or career of Clinical Trial Coordinator and Project Manager to work in a BIRAC-DBT sponsored project “To establish a ready network of clinical trial units across the National Cancer Grid to promote multi-centric collaborative research in the Jield of drug and device development.”
+Dr. Bhubaneswar Borooah Cancer Institute (BBCI) was set up by a voluntary organization called ‘Dr. B. Borooah Cancer Society Trust’.
+Dr. Bhubaneswar Borooah (4th September 1893 – 25th September 1956) was a great physician, freedom fighter and philanthropist of Assam.
+In 1958 at a public meeting in Guwahati, a decision was taken to set up a cancer hospital at Guwahati to commemorate the memory of Dr. Bhubaneswar Borooah.
+Late Debendra Nath Sarma was the Founder President and Late Dr. Kanak Chandra Borooah, illustrious brother of Dr. Bhubaneswar Borooah was the Founder Secretary.
+Late Bimala Prasad Chaliha, Mahendra Mohan Choudhury, Bishnuram Medhi, Dr. Ghanashyam Das, Dr Birendra Nath Choudhury and many others worked relentlessly for the development of the Institute since its inception.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!